ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 end
 ```

-Now lets build a quick and dirty client for PagerDuty:
+Now let's build a quick and dirty client for PagerDuty:

 ```ruby
 class PDClient